Windofbitter/wind-st/backend/README.md

 - Behavior:
   - If a connection is referenced by any `chat_llm_configs` row:
     - The DB raises a foreign key error.
-    - The repository catches it and throws a clear domain error:
+    - The repository catches it and throws an `AppError` with a clear message:
+      - `CANNOT_DELETE_LLM_CONNECTION_IN_USE` /
-      - `"Cannot delete LLM connection: it is used by one or more chats.
+        `"Cannot delete LLM connection: it is used by one or more chats.
 Disable it or move those chats to another connection first."`
   - Result:
     - No dangling configs.
     - Normal way to retire a connection is `updateConnection(id, { isEnabled: false })`.